liavt/Jumbo-Engine/README.md

 Later, there will be a .jar file you need to add.
 Right now, as it is in heavy development, you will have to add the project as specified below.

 ##How can I contribute?
 Clone the project through git, and add everything in the /src/ folder to your build path.
-The only dependency is LWJGL 2 and it's natives, which can be found on their [website.](http://wiki.lwjgl.org/wiki/Downloading_and_Setting_Up_LWJGL) The LWJGL jar files are located in the /jars/ folder.
-You will need to download natives.
+The only dependency is LWJGL 2 and it's natives, which can be found on [SourceForge](https://sourceforge.net/projects/java-game-lib/files/Official%20Releases/LWJGL%202.9.3/).
+A tutorial on how to install LWJGL can be found [here](https://www.youtube.com/watch?v=0v56I5UWrYY&feature=share&list=SP19F2453814E0E315).
+NOTE: The tutorial goes through the installation of the Slick Utils library, this is NOT needed for the engine.

 Contributions you make need to follow the [style guide.](https://github.com/liavt/Jumbo-Engine/wiki/Styleguide)